vicentereig/exa-ruby/docs/architecture.md

 - `OpenAI::Helpers::StructuredOutput` (lib/openai/helpers/structured_output.rb) mirrors the `Internal::Type` DSL but narrowed to schema-safe building blocks (`Boolean`, `EnumOf`, `UnionOf`, `ArrayOf`, `BaseModel`).
 - `JsonSchemaConverter` converts DSL-defined models into `$defs`-aware JSON Schemas, handles caching/inlining, and can union in `null` metadata.
 Helpers such as `to_nilable`, `assoc_meta!`, `cache_def!`, and `to_json_schema_inner` preserve references and metadata (lib/openai/helpers/structured_output/json_schema_converter.rb lines 6–198).
 - `Chat::Completions` uses these converters in `get_structured_output_models` to transform DSL classes into the JSON payload OpenAI expects, and to parse tool call arguments back into typed structs.
+- On the Exa side we now lean on `dspy-schema`: `Exa::Types::Serializer` calls `Exa::Types::Schema.maybe_convert` before dumping payloads, so any Sorbet struct/alias/class passed to fields such as `summary.schema` or `output_schema` is auto-converted via `DSPy::TypeSystem::SorbetJsonSchema`.
+This keeps structured output ergonomics while letting Sorbet remain the single source of truth.

 ### Request parameters, streaming, pagination
 - `OpenAI::RequestOptions` (`lib/openai/request_options.rb`) is itself a `BaseModel` that validates per-request overrides and exposes a Sorbet alias for either the model or a plain hash.